 Loaded mashed potatoes are always delicious, but loaded mashed potatoes in jars are even more special.
 They’re perfect for dinner parties or holiday entertaining!

 Want to hear something crazy?
 In the almost nine years I’ve had this blog, I’ve only used white potatoes (meaning non-sweet potatoes) in a total of four recipes.
 That’s like one potato recipe every other year.
 And really, one of those recipes was for gnocchi, which I’m not even totally sure counts (do you ever actually feel like you’re eating potatoes when you eat gnocchi??).
 I’ve probably said it about a billion times, but I’m just plain not a potato person and I do not understand everyone’s obsession with them.
-I just feel like they’re one of the world’s most boring foods and I rarely get excited about them.
+I can’t help but feel like they’re one of the world’s most boring foods and I rarely get excited about them.
 Well, unless they’re covered in cheese and baked so that the cheese gets all golden and crispy and then I could eat them forever.
-But at that point, I’m probably just eating crispy cheese-covered potato.
+But at that point, I’m probably just eating crispy cheese with some potatoes thrown in.